Optional Lectio Divina Prayer

 Soul of the Apostolate: Without a deep commitment to daily prayer, our apostolic work will not be fruitful.

-Spiritual Gluttony: We should not chase feelings in prayer.
-Feelings of closeness to God come and go.
-We should seek the Lord for who he is, not how he makes us feel.
+Spiritual Gluttony: We should not chase feelings in prayer but should seek the Lord for who he is, not how he makes us feel.